inductiva/inductiva/tutorials/generating-synthetic-data/synthetic-data-generation-6.md

 <img width="1466" alt="plot-splishsplash-benchmark" src="../_static/benchmark-machine-groups-performance-plot.png">

-Finally, by observing the graph, we can easily identify which machine types provide the best balance between computation time and cost for this specific simulation use case.
+When observing the graph, we easily identified which machine types provide the best balance between computation time and cost for our simulation.

+**Here are the key takeaways:** and cost for this specific simulation use case.
 Here are the key takeaways:

 - The best machine types in terms of computation cost and computation time are ```c3-standard-44``` and ```c3-standard-22```,